Jovanny Bolívar

-Jovanny David Bolívar Alvarado (born 16 December 2001) is a Venezuelan professional footballer who plays as a forward for Colombian club La Equidad, on loan from Spanish club Albacete Balompié, and the Venezuela national team.
+Jovanny David Bolívar Alvarado (born 16 December 2001) is a Venezuelan professional footballer who plays as a forward for Super League Greece club Kalamata, on loan from Albacete Balompié, and the Venezuela national team.

 Club career

 On 9 March 2021, Bolívar joined D.C.
 United on a one-year loan with an option for a permanent transfer.
 He was later loaned again to D.C.
 United's reserve team, Loudoun United.
 Bolívar scored his first goal for Loudoun on 29 May 2021, securing a 1–0 win over New Mexico United.

 On 11 January 2023, Bolívar signed a five-and-a-half-year contract with Spanish Segunda División side Albacete Balompié.
 On 1 September, he moved to fellow league team SD Huesca on a one-year loan deal.

 On 10 July 2025, after another loan at Ukrainian Premier League side FC Kolos Kovalivka, Bolívar returned to South America after joining La Equidad also on loan.